fingerprintjs/terraform-fastly-vcl-fingerprint-proxy-integration/examples/minimal/README.md

-## Main example for Fingerprint Fastly VCL Proxy Integration
+## Minimal example for Fingerprint Fastly VCL Proxy Integration

 This project is an example of how to create a Fastly VCL service for the [Fingerprint Fastly VCL proxy integration Terraform module](https://github.com/fingerprintjs/terraform-fastly-fingerprint-vcl-proxy-integration).
 Learn more in the [Fastly VCL Proxy Terraform installation guide](https://dev.fingerprint.com/docs/deploy-fastly-vcl-using-terraform).